• Skip to main content

 Saute chopped onion and garlic until lightly caramelized and fragrant.

-Step 1: In a large dutch oven or pot, saute onion in olive oil for about 10 minutes until begins to caramelize.
-Add chopped garlic and cook for another 2 minutes.
+Step 1: In a large dutch oven, saute onion in olive oil for about 5 minutes until it begins to caramelize.
+Add the chopped garlic and cook for another minute.

 Cook the ground beef until charred on the outside and cooked all the way through.

-Step 2: Move the onion and garlic to the sides of the pot and drizzle center with more olive oil.
-Add chopped meat, breaking up as you cook and allow to brown.
-Add salt and pepper.
+Step 2: Move the onion and garlic to the sides of the pot and drizzle center with more olive oil, if needed.
+Add the chopped meat, breaking up as you you go.
+Continue cooking until the beef is a just about cooked through.

 Pour a bottle of pumpkin beer into the cooked beef and let the beer reduce slightly.

-Step 3: Add all the spices (except fresh oregano) and bay leaf and cook spices with onion and meat mixture for 1 minute.
-Add beer and bring to a boil, reducing the liquid.
-The beer should evaporate at least by half.
+Step 3: Add all of the spices and the bay leaf and cook spices with the onion and meat mixture for another minute.
+Pour the pumpkin beer in and bring to a boil, reducing the liquid.

 Add stock and chunks of squash into the pumpkin chili and cook until the squash is fork tender and liquid has reduced slightly.

 Step 4: Add chopped tomatoes with juice, pumpkin puree, kidney and black beans, chopped sweet potato and chicken stock.
 Mix everything together and bring to a bowl.
-Cover and allow to simmer for 3-4 hours.
-Test potato for doneness.
+Cover and allow to simmer for 3-4 hours untii pumpkin stew thickens and potatoes are fork tender.

 Garnish the chili with a dollop of sour cream, cilantro and sliced jalapeño.